 For the research about disabled people's access to healthcare services, data was collected from: an audit of Care Quality Commission hospital inspection reports; Freedom of Information requests to hospital trusts; surveys of healthcare professionals; interviews with disabled people; and workshops for healthcare professionals and disabled people.
-This article focuses on the learning from two of the workshops that explored article or for information about reprints and permissions, contact permissions@ rcni.com the implementation of reasonable adjustments in healthcare services.
+This article focuses on the learning from two of the workshops that explored the implementation of reasonable adjustments in healthcare services.
 Four workshops were held in spring and autumn 2017; two in Bristol and two in Leeds.
 The aims of the workshops were to: